How can I add AI to Zendesk? A practical guide for 2026

 -

-Connect to everything you know, instantly: eesel AI breaks out of the walled garden.
-It can learn from your Zendesk Help Center, but it also connects to knowledge in Google Docs, Confluence, Notion, and more.
-Most importantly, it also learns from your past ticket history, making sure its answers are based on your team’s real-world solutions and brand voice.
+Broad knowledge access: eesel AI can learn from your Zendesk Help Center, but it also connects to knowledge in Google Docs, Confluence, Notion, and more.
+It can also reference past ticket history to help maintain your team's established voice.

-- Test with confidence: eesel AI’s powerful simulation mode is a huge relief.
-You can safely test your AI on thousands of your past tickets in a sandbox environment.
-This lets you see exactly how it will perform and get accurate predictions on resolution rates and cost savings before you ever turn it on for your customers.
+- Simulation mode: eesel AI includes a simulation mode that allows you to test the AI on past tickets in a sandbox environment.
+This helps you understand how it will perform before you deploy it to your customers.

 This video shows a step-by-step guide on how to add an AI support agent to your Zendesk widget.